SuperAmerica is becoming Speedway, end of a name that originated at a St. Paul gas station

 The latest purchase of Andeavor was primarily about building a national network of 16 refineries, but the company has a substantial retail distribution network.

 Marathon Petroleum owns about 5,600 independently owned retail outlets across 20 states.
-Marathon's subsidiary Speedway owns and operates the nation's second-largest convenience store chain, with approximately 2,740 convenience stores in 21 states.
+Marathon’s subsidiary Speedway owns and operates the nation’s second-largest convenience-store chain, with approximately 2,740 convenience stores in 21 states.

-Andeavor's retail system included more than 3,300 retail stations in 18 states operating under nine different brand names including ARCO, Exxon, Mobile, Conoco, Tesoro, Giant, USA Gasoline, Shell and SuperAmerica.
+Andeavor’s retail system included more than 3,300 retail stations in 18 states operating under nine different brand names including ARCO, Exxon, Mobil, Conoco, Tesoro, Giant, USA Gasoline, Shell and SuperAmerica.

 Marathon Petroleum CEO Gary Heminger told Fox Business in May that the company would take the Speedway platform “coast to coast” and convert Andeavor’s multiple brands under one name.
 The transformation began on Oct.
 1, after the sale was completed, the company said in an e-mail.